vdsm/virtual-dsm/readme.md

       ALLOCATE: "N"
     ```

-    Keep in mind that this doesn't affect any of your existing disks unless they are resized.
+    Keep in mind that this will affect new disks only, not any of your existing disks.

   * ### How do I increase the amount of CPU/RAM?